wikkiboi/talkify-app/README.md

   - Create and manage chat servers, called **Spaces**, where members can chat, collaborate, or hang out.
   - Invite users to join a space via a reusable invite code.
   - Space creators/owners can assign admin privileges to members for better space management.
-  - Chat channels can be created, renamed, or deleted by the space admins or owner.
+  - Users can move between different chat channels that can be created by the space admins or owner.
-  - Users can move between chat channels and follow different conversations in real-time
   - Members of the space will see a list of all other members and their current status

 - **Direct Messaging (DM)**